Stinkstudios/arkit-web/Demos/src/js/demos/pointcloud/README.md

-# Bubbles
+# AR PointCloud

-This demo features bubbles with realtime reflections from the camera.
+This demo shows the raw feature points from the scene analysis.

 Refer to the [installation instructions](../../../../README.md#installation) before running this demo.